3 types of clients; how we coach them

 I can’t tell you how many times other fitness pros have told me, “Man, I envy you.
 You have the best clients.
 If I could get clients like you have, I’d love my job.”

-The key is the ability to identity what type of client someone is right now, how I can help them, and what specific steps I can take to get them to that next level.
+The key is the ability to identity what type of client someone is right now, how we can help them, and what specific steps we can take to get them to that next level.

 That is the job of the elite fitness professional — and with a little effort, it’s a skill you can learn.
 If you’re interested in learning how, we’ll teach you in the Precision Nutrition Certification.